 In terms of cattle and other ruminants, the joint assessment by the WHO, FAO, and WOAH reported A(H5N1) detection in dairy cattle in the U.S and in neonatal goats (that shared space on a farm with A(H5N1) infected poultry).
-The U.S. CDC reported that there has been one reported human case following exposure to dairy cattle.
-The outbreak in dairy cows is multi-state and was first reported on 25 March 2024 and resulted in the first presumed mammal to human transmission of avian influenza.
+The PAHO public health risk assessment of the spread of avian influenza A(H5N1) clade 2.3.4.4b on 12 July 2024 indicated there are localized occurrences of A(H5N1) clade 2.3.4.4b in dairy cattle herds in the U.S., with spillover into humans and other mammals who were in direct contact.
+As of 5 July 2024, 12 states in the U.S. have now confirmed A(H5N1) clade 2.3.4.4b among 139 dairy cow herds.
+The U.S. CDC reported that there have been four reported human cases following exposure to dairy cattle.
+The outbreak in dairy cows is multi-state and was first reported on 25 March 2024.
 Lateral transmission among dairy cattle on affected premises in the U.S. is likely occurring.
 Currently, there are reports that A(H5N1) has spread from dairy cattle back into some poultry premises; however, the transmission route and frequency of cattle-to-bird transmission is unknown.
 As of 20 April 2024, no markers of mammalian adaptation have been found in the avian influenza A(H5N1) virus isolated from infected dairy cattle.
+A technical report updated on 5 June 2024 (the July update has not yet been released at the time of writing this report) notes that the CDC continues to actively work on clade 2.3.4.4b viruses and is performing ongoing analyses of the virus to identify genetic changes.
 While public health risk is low, the ongoing multi-state outbreak among dairy cattle and widespread influenza infection among wild birds and sporadic outbreaks among poultry flocks and mammals are concerning.

-The USDA Animal and Plant Health Inspection Service provides regular updates on detections in dairy cattle and updated epidemiological reports and guidance for farmers and veterinarians.
-The U.S. FDA completed 297 retail dairy samples, and all were found negative as of 10 May 2024.
+The U.S. Department of Agriculture (USDA) Animal and Plant Health Inspection Service provides regular updates on detections in dairy cattle and updated epidemiological reports and guidance for farmers and veterinarians.
+The U.S. Food and Drug Administration (FDA) completed 297 retail dairy samples, and all were found negative as of 10 May 2024.
 The ECDC weekly bulletin reported no cases in cattle in Europe as of 3 May 2024.
-According to the Public Health Agency of Canada, as of 16 May 2024, highly pathogenic avian influenza A(H5N1) has not been detected in cattle or livestock (apart from poultry) in Canada, and the risk of transmission to humans remains low.
-Additionally, the Canadian Food Inspection Agency in collaboration with Health Canada and the Public Health Agency of Canada have been proactively testing commercial milk samples across Canada to detect fragments of the A(H5N1) virus.
+According to PHAC, as of 16 May 2024, highly pathogenic avian influenza A(H5N1) has not been detected in cattle or livestock (apart from poultry) in Canada, and the risk of transmission to humans remains low.
+Additionally, the CFIA in collaboration with Health Canada and PHAC have been proactively testing commercial milk samples across Canada to detect fragments of the A(H5N1) virus.
 As of 14 May 2024, all tested samples have been negative.
+On 6 June 2024, a PHAC assessment on the risk scenario of avian influenza A(H5Nx) clade 2.3.4.4b virus and related viruses found that cattle-to-cattle transmission of avian influenza A(H5N1) clade 2.3.4.4b virus is occurring, but transmission is complex, and concerns remain about the virus's ability to reassort.